gaehlerm/SoftwareEngineering/README.md

 with open('data.json', 'w') as f:
     json.dump({'a':a, 'b':b}, f)
 ```
-Also when reading a json file, the suggesiton of Copilot is quite sound.
+Also when reading a json file, the suggestion of Copilot is quite sound.
 Following the comment
 ```py
 # read the json file into a and b
 ```